GSTT-CIDR/organism_query/README.md

 # Metagenomics organism query
 ### Overview
-This Python script automates querying a subset of NGS reads, based on previous taxonomic classification, using BLASTn.
-The output produces a report helping the reader understand BLAST results and find the most likely origin of the sequence.
+This package automates querying a subset of NGS reads based on previous taxonomic classification using BLASTn.
+The output produces a report helping the reader understand BLAST results and find the most likely species origin of the sequence.

 ### Dependancies
 An explicit list to build a conda env can be found in the ```./conda/``` directory.
 In short: